Strongyloides – Serology

 Interpretation

-A non-reactive result (OD < 0.2) suggests no detectable level of antibody against Strongyloides stercoralis.
+No detectable level of IgG antibody against Strongyloides spp.

-An indeterminate result (OD between 0.2 to 0.3) provides an inconclusive interpretation, and clinical/exposure correlation is required.
-Treatment and/or repeat testing may be advised depending on infection risk status.
+Strongyloides spp.
+IgG antibody status inconclusive.
+Clinical and exposure correlation is required.
+Treatment and/or repeat testing may be advised depending on the patient’s risk status.

-A reactive result (OD > 0.3) suggests detectable level of antibody against Strongyloides stercoralis.
-Cross-reactivity may occur with other helminths including Schistosoma, Echinococcus, Toxocara, and filarial nematodes.
+Detectable level of IgG antibody against Strongyloides spp.
+Cross-reactivity may occur with other helminths including filarial nematodes, hookworms, Toxocara, Schistosoma, Trichinella, Ascaris, Taenia, and Echinococcus.
 Clinical and exposure correlation is advised, with further testing as appropriate.

 Reporting